solid/solidproject.org/_posts/developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

-This tutorial creates an introductory application that uses Inrupt's [JavaScript Client Libraries](https://github.com/inrupt/solid-client-js) to read and write to your name to your user profile.
+This tutorial creates an introductory application that uses Inrupt's [JavaScript Client Libraries](https://github.com/inrupt/solid-client-js) to read and write your name to your user profile.

 This tutorial uses [npm](https://www.npmjs.com/get-npm) and [Parcel](https://parceljs.org/)
 to run the application locally on `localhost:1234`.